LegacyNsfw/Cpu32Emulator/misc/journal.md

 It's sneaky, but it implemented MemoryManagerService.CanWrite() when I asked it to.

 And then I ran it and found that the UI didn't look anything like I expected, or like Claude described in its plan.
 There are tabs instead of a 3-pane view.
 There are buttons instead of a side-out menu.

-Over-promised and under-delivered.
+After some back-and-forth with poor results, I realized that I was talking about a "split" view but what I really wanted was a Grid.
+After rewriting the prompt, it produced the UI that I was hoping for.

+> Replace the tabs with a 2x2 grid view that fills the entire window.
+The top row of the ride will contain the disassembly view, spanning both columns.
+The bottom row will contain the register view on the left column and the memory view on the right column.